 17. Manchac Swamp north of Laplace, LA

 Of course we can’t write an article about Louisiana without mentioning cajun country.
-Manchac Swamp is not only really creepy, but it’s supposed to be haunted too.
+Manchac Swamp is not only really creepy, but it’s supposed to hold ghostly occurrences too.
 Legend says a voodoo priestess, Julie White, lived in the swamp and predicted that her death would take the lives of many others too.
 Eerily enough, in 1915 on the day of her funeral, a hurricane hit and killed many of the people in the area.
 Some people have reported hearing a woman’s screams or a voice singing the song White was heard singing the day of her death, “One day I’m gunna die, and I’m gunna take all of you with me.”
 If that’s not enough to give you the chills, then I don’t know what is.
 You can explore this swamp for yourself with Cajun Pride Swamp Tours located in Laplace, Louisiana, and learn even more about the area’s history.

 Have you been to any haunted Louisiana places?
 How about any haunted spots in your hometown?
 Share a story with us below!